K-D-Gallagher/eye-patterning/README.md

 ## Manual corrections - using the GUI

 Try as we might, there is currently no methodology that can generate perfect segmentation.
-U-Net performed the best out of all methods we tested.
+CNNs performed the best out of all methods we tested.
 However, it still had ~0.5% percent error in segmentation that, when tracked over 120 time points, compounded to over 10% error in tracking!
-Therefore, we developed a matlab GUI ('segmeter') that uses tracking errors to discover and correct the underlying segmentation errors.
+Therefore, we developed a matlab GUI (segmeter.m/segmenter.fig) that uses tracking errors to discover and correct the underlying segmentation errors.
 Tutorial video pending.

 &nbsp;
 &nbsp;